zeroasiccorp/switchboard/README.md

 ## Build automation

-We also provide build automation powered by [SiliconCompiler](https://github.com/siliconcompiler/siliconcompiler) that makes it easy to build RTL simulations with switchboard infrastructure (`sb_rx_sim`, `sb_tx_sim`, etc.).
+We also provide build automation powered by [SiliconCompiler](https://github.com/siliconcompiler/siliconcompiler) that makes it easy to build RTL simulations with switchboard infrastructure (`queue_to_sb_sim`, `sb_to_queue_sim`, etc.).
 This is mainly important because Verilog DPI and VPI are used under the hood, requiring certain flags to be passed to the RTL simulator during the build.
 Using our build automation lets you focus on specifying RTL sources, without having to deal with these details.

 As an example, we return to [examples/python](examples/python) to look at how the `build_testbench` function is implemented.
 The basic logic for a Verilator build is: